 The assumptions used in the estimation of insurance assets and liabilities are intended to result in provisions which are sufficient to cover any liabilities arising out of insurance contracts so far as can reasonably be foreseen.

-Provision is made at the statement of financial position date for the expected ultimate cost of settlement of all claims incurred in respect of events up to that date, whether reported or not, together with related external claims handling expenses, less amounts already paid.
+Provision is made at the statement of financial position date for the expected ultimate cost of settlement of all claims notified in respect of events up to that date, whether reported or not, less amounts already paid.

 The provision for claims is not discounted for the time value of money.

-Management believes that as at 31 December 2014 there is not much uncertainty in establishing a provision for outstanding claims and it is likely that the final outcome will prove not to be materially different from the originally established liability as according to the Company's insurance policies all claims are reported on the same day when the loss event occurs and the major part of the outstanding claims as at 31 December 2014 were settled before the date these financial statements were authorized for issue.
+Management believes that as at 31 December 2015 there is little uncertainty in establishing a provision for outstanding claims and it is likely that the final outcome will prove not to be materially different from the originally established liability as according to the Company's insurance policies all claims are reported on the same day when the loss event occurs and the major part of the notified claims as at 31 December 2015 were settled before the date these financial statements were authorized for issue.